sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_6_actions_events/embedding_6_actions_events.md

 Let’s first make sure that you have an embed that we can work with.
 We will be using Node.js and the setup, configuration and use of this was covered in the  [Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) and  [Embedding 3: Application Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html#0).
 Go back and review those QuickStarts if you need a refresher.

 **Create Sigma content to embed:**<br>
 We will use the Sigma sample database to create a Workbook Page that has one control and one table as shown below.

+Create a new `Workbook`, add the `D_STORE` table from the Sigma Sample Database / Examples / Plugs Electronics schema.

 Set the filter control to target the table:

 ![Alt text](assets/ae1.png)